leaflabs/libmaple/docs/source/maple-quickstart.rst

 the Blink program), and make sure the correct board and serial port targets are selected from the Tools menu.

-Open the Serial Monitor window (on the far right of the toolbar) and make sure the 9600 baud speed is selected.
+Open the Serial Monitor window (on the far right of the toolbar).
 Then go back to the code editing window and upload your program (Upload will recompile your code automatically if there's been any change since the last Verify).
 You should get text spit at you over the serial monitor right after the program is uploaded.
 Shout back!
 We can hear you!

 Go forth exuberantly!
 ---------------------